Brownie77/itrex-lab/Readme.md

 ## Unit testing

+Uncomment <b>test=true</b> in the .env file (will be fixed soon) and set the configuration you want to test(doesn't support mysql)

-Navigate to the api directory and run:
+Then navigate to the api directory and run:

 ```bash
 npm test